Privacy Breach Notice Update, 4/6/2023.

 CT coronary angiography may be recommended for many patients including those with a family history of heart disease and those who suffer from high blood pressure, high cholesterol, obesity or diabetes.
 Additional indications are:

-The decision whether a patient undergoes CT coronary angiography will be made in consultation with the patient’s primary care physician and a NHI cardiologist.
+The decision whether a patient undergoes CT coronary angiography will be made in consultation with the patient’s primary care physician and a Heart Institute cardiologist.

 During the exam, hundreds of images are taken to create a picture to aid in diagnosis.
 These images will be interpreted by a board certified cardiologist specifically trained in cardiovascular CT.
 Within twenty-four hours, the cardiologist will share the results with the patient’s primary care physician for follow-up care.